bebyx/azure-madness/README.md

 terraform init && terraform apply
 ```

-Once Jenkins is deployed, use VM public IP from the TF output in the web browser.
-The port is 8080.
+Once Jenkins is deployed, it should be available under URL: `http://jenkins.artem-bebik.com:8080`.
 Login with username `brew` and auto-generated password uploaded to Azure Key Vault as a secret with name `jenkins-admin-password`.

 ## App